MohammadSadeghSalehi/diffusion-inverse-problems/README.md

 ## 📋 Requirements

-- Python 3.8+
+- Python 3.9+
-- PyTorch 1.12+
+- PyTorch 2.0+
-- CUDA 11.0+ (for GPU acceleration)
+- CUDA 11.0+ (for GPU acceleration), MPS support for non-CT problems
 - Additional dependencies in `requirements.txt`

 ---

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [contribution guidelines](CONTRIBUTING.md) for details on how to:
+We welcome contributions and:

 - Report bugs and request features
 - Submit pull requests